matiasleidemer/simple_filter/README.md

 SimpleFilter is a very simple ruby _DSL_ to write filter (or search) classes for ActiveRecord scopes.
 It's only responsability is to map parameters to defined scopes.

+It currently works with ActiveRecord 4.0 or greater.

 ## Usage

 To use search classes is pretty straightforward: